OSHA HazCom Compliance – Made Simple

 OSHA requires employers to train employees on HazCom in general, on workplace specific chemical hazards and processes related to protecting themselves from these hazards, and on SDSs, labels and how to access the Written Plan.

-How VelocityEHS helps: Our On-Demand Training solution includes courses on key HazCom topics, which you can administer to employees online, when and where it’s most convenient.
+How VelocityEHS helps: Our On-Demand Training capabilities include courses on key HazCom topics, which you can administer to employees online, when and where it’s most convenient.